alexfeig/arista-ansible-poc/README.md

 # An Ansible based POC to configure Arista switches.

-I really need to add to this, but for now, please note that you need to add the following variables:
+Please note that you need to add the following variables:

 * `admin_secret` - this is a hashed password
 * `admin_sshkey` - this is your SSH key
-* `ansible_python_interpreter` - optional Python path, useful for homebrew
+* `ansible_python_interpreter` - optional Python path, useful for OS X homebrew Python installations

 Install Ansible roles by running `setup.sh`

-Also of note, I'm starting to add VLAN -> VXLAN mapping roles in for day2 ops.
+Edit the inventory file and variable files for your desired configuration.

+## Running it

+To run, use `ansible-playbook`: `ansible-playbook -i hosts site.yml`

 ## Requirements
-You must use Ansible 2.2.0 for this.
+You must use Ansible 2.3 or greater for this.
 2.2.1 does not work properly.
-Issue https://github.com/ansible/ansible/issues/21901 has been raised.

-To ensure you have the proper version, use the following `pip` command: `pip install -U ansible==2.2.0.0`